 uname -r

-The output shows the XanMod kernel version and CPU architecture variant:
+Example output includes the xanmod suffix and CPU architecture variant:

 Install Intel or AMD Microcode for XanMod

-Intel processor users should install microcode updates with the following command:
+Intel processor users should install microcode updates from the Mint and Ubuntu base repositories:

-AMD processor users should install microcode updates with the following command:
+AMD processor users should install microcode updates from the Mint and Ubuntu base repositories:

 Manage XanMod Kernel